jacobpm/edison/arduino/README.md

 The script toggles the GPIO 13 output every second.
 When the sketch is running you'll notice a blinking LED on the Arduino breakout kit connected to the GPIO 13.

 If everything works well we can move on to the next example in which we will connect a motion sensor to the Edison board.
-In the code example failed to execute without errors then the problem is most likely related to libmraa library.
-Make sure you've installed it and consult the official documentation for troubleshooting.
+If after a few seconds the LED is not blinking on your board, you may need to re-flash the firmware image again, as described in the [previous steps](#setting-up-the-firmware).

 ### Example 2 (motion.ino)